zibous/lovelace-graph-chart-card/README.md

 It's easy to get started with `Lovelace - graph-chartjs-card`.
 All that's required is the libraries included in your Home-assistant installation to render the charts.

 In this example, we create a bar chart for a two dataset and render that in the lovelace page.
-[Data source](https://github.com/zibous/ha-miscale2) - See --> Read weight measurements from Xiaomi Body Scales....
+[Data source](https://github.com/zibous/ha-miscale2), read weight measurements from Xiaomi Body Scales....

 ##